leanswift/leanswift.github.io/webapps/accounts-receivable/src/pages/ar-user-manual-8.0.0.md

 ### Limitations

 Few APIs have a limit on the number of records returned.
-Below are the list of APIs which are limited to 1000 results
+Below are the list of functionalities that use APIs which are limited to 1000 results
-1. CMS100MI : LstInvNE9_arls, LstInvOrde_arls, LstCsData1_arls, LstCsData2_arls, LstCsData3_arls, LstCusCr_arls, LstOrdLine_arls, LstOrdrCh_arls, LstCrStop_arls
-2. CRS111MI : Get
-3. OIS100MI : SearchHead
-4. OIS012MI : LstPriceLstTabl
-5. OIS320MI : LstDiscModels
-6. OIS010MI : LstOrderTypes
+1. Open Invoices,Paid Invoices ,Payer Information,Orders,Order lines and Ordercharges
+2. Pricing ,Discount Model and Order Types in Basic Data section AR app doesn't work on safari and MT.

+### Point of Contacts

+This document and the software it describes are provided by LeanSwift Solutions Inc. For additional information regarding support, licensing, functionality etc. please contact LeanSwift Solutions Inc. via contact form at http://www.leanswift.com or email info@leanswift.com